Input Selection for Bandwidth-Limited Neural Network Inference: Abstract

 \section{Abstract}

-Data have often to be moved between servers and clients during the inference phase.
-For instance, modern virtual assistants collect data on mobile devices and the data are sent to remote servers for the analysis.
-A related scenario is that clients have to access and download large amounts of data stored on servers in order to apply machine learning models.
-Depending on the available bandwidth, this data transfer can be a serious bottleneck, which can significantly limit the application machine learning models.
-In this work, we propose a simple yet effective framework that allows to select certain parts of the input data needed for the subsequent application of a given neural network.
-Both the masks as well as the neural network are trained simultaneously such that a good model performance is achieved while, at the same time, only a minimal amount of data is selected by the masks.
-During the inference phase, only the parts selected by the masks have to be transferred between the server and the client.
-Our experimental evaluation indicates that it is, for certain learning tasks, possible to significantly reduce the amount of data needed to be transferred without affecting the model performance much.
+\baselineskip=9pt Data are often accommodated on centralized storage servers.
+This is the case, for instance, in remote sensing and astronomy, where projects produce several petabytes of data every year.
+While machine learning models are often trained on relatively small subsets of the data, the inference phase typically requires transferring significant amounts of data between the servers and the clients.
+In many cases, the bandwidth available per user is limited, which then renders the data transfer to be one of the major bottlenecks.
+In this work, we propose a framework that automatically selects the relevant parts of the input data for a given neural network.
+The model as well as the associated selection masks are trained simultaneously such that a good model performance is achieved while only a minimal amount of data is selected.
+During the inference phase, only those parts of the data have to be transferred between the server and the client.
+We propose both instance-independent and instance-dependent selection masks.
+The former ones are the same for all instances to be transferred, whereas the latter ones allow for variable transfer sizes per instance.
+Our experiments show that it is often possible to significantly reduce the amount of data needed to be transferred without affecting the model quality much.

-\section{Introduction}

-Neural networks have successfully been applied to many domains~\cite{Bengio_2013,LeCunBH2015}.
-Two trends have sparked the use of neural networks in recent years.
-Firstly, the data volumes have increased dramatically in many domains yielding large amounts of training data.
-Secondly, the compute power of today's systems has significantly increased as well, particularly those of massively-parallel architectures based on graphics processing units.
-Those specialized architectures can be used to reduce the practical runtime needed for training and applying neural networks, which has led to the development of more and more complex neural network architectures~\cite{AlexNet,he2016deep,densenet}.
+\section{Introduction.}